The Narrow Path Women Walk in Leadership

 If your women leaders have to route accountability through someone else’s voice to make it land, the operating model is telling you something.
 Fix that.

-Develop political skill as a leadership capability, not an informal gatekeeping mechanism.³
+Develop political skill as a leadership capability, and stop letting it function as informal gatekeeping.³

 References